If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 If your system has to export data for some external party/company/department to use, then XML is the format of choice.
 Other export formats such as CSV and JSON are also useful, but have limitations.

 Tell us what you currently do manually in Microsoft Office or Visio and we can help you automate it.

 Writing templates, dedicated add-ins, and wizards for Office is a specialty of ours.
 We can produce and deploy these while retaining full security within your Office SOE (using code certificates) and support Office releases for the last 20 years.

 The Access reporting engine is second to none, especially if you need your reports to be highly customised.
 Or would you like your Windows or Web Application application to output (report) data into Word, Excel, or Powerpoint?

-Its possible to produce Word (DOCX)/Excel (XLSX) files without Office being present (say on a web server) using the OpenXML libraries.
-We can also produce output in the older file formats if required using third party toolkits.
+Its also possible to produce Word (DOCX) or Excel (XLSX) files without Office being present (say on a web server) using the OpenXML libraries.
+We can also produce output in other Office formats like Visio, Powerpoint and Project, or the older DOC/XLS file formats if required using third party toolkits.

 If you have systems that need to produce highlighly graphical output, especially large format output that programs like Word or Excel might baulk at printing - writing a template in Visio is a powerful alternative solution.

 Microsoft continues to work on the webforms architecture in .NET CORE, but it is largely a dated technology that is used on older web systems, and only rarely used for new developments

 The main limitation was that to create a user experience of any real sophistication you had to employ a commercial (server) control library which locked you into a framework that could not be extended easily.
 It was possible to build large systems using WebForms - but the maturing of the MVC platform several years back meant that most development shifted away from Webforms.

 We still maintain client systems built using webforms, and can offer the same service to you.